Jim Cunningham

 I was also trained in close protection, sniper and hostage rescue.
 During my firearms career I was also a tactical advisor, this is someone who plans and coordinates firearms operation, including mobile armed surveillance.

 I gained my degree in 2012 from Sunderland University and retired from the police in 2013 and immediately joined the Hillsborough Investigation Team for 2 years investigating the death of the 96 Liverpool supports in 1989.
-I was a school governor for 12 years at the most successful secondary school in Darlington; I then became I the Deputy Director of the Carmel Multi Academy Trust with responsibility for safeguarding across our 16 primary and secondary schools.
+I was a school governor for 12 years at the most successful secondary school in Darlington; I then became the Deputy Director of the Carmel Multi Academy Trust with responsibility for safeguarding across our 16 primary and secondary schools.
+I am currently the Chair of Governors at St Leonards Catholic school in Durham.

-I established the ‘Community Peer Mentor’ project in August 2015 at the request of Mr Hogg and we went live in April 2016.
-I am extremely proud of our wonderful team and what has been achieved; the coordinators and volunteers are awe-inspiring people with vast amount of experiences in different fields, this provides a centre of excellence for advice and guidance when supporting the most vulnerable people at the most difficult time in their lives.
+I established the ‘Community Peer Mentor’ project in August 2015 at the request of the then PCC Ron Hogg and we went live in April 2016.
+I am extremely proud of our wonderful team and what has been achieved, which had been recognised by those we have supported, stakeholders, academia reflected in national and internation awards; the coordinators and volunteers are awe-inspiring people with vast amount of experiences in different fields, this provides a centre of excellence for advice and guidance when supporting the most vulnerable people at the most difficult time in their lives; this was reflected when were awarded the Queens Award for Voluntary Service on the day Queen Elizabeth II passed away, a very emotional day.